bw0rth/pync/README.md

 ---
 > :warning: WARNING:</br>
 > Please DO NOT scan machines without permission.</br>
-> Whether it is illegal or not, it is rude and can be seen as suspicious
+> Whether it is illegal or not, it is considered rude
-> behaviour.</br>
+> and can be seen as suspicious behaviour.</br>
 > It is recommended to setup your own servers or use Nmap's scanme
 > domain for testing.